-Under the 1982 Industrial Training Act, CITB is the only organisation authorised to collect the construction levy from employers in the industry.
+Although the 1996 Employment Rights Act permits deductions from earnings in certain circumstances, under the 1982 Industrial Training Act, CITB is the only organisation authorised to impose and collect CITB levy from employers in the industry.

-Main contractors are not allowed to deduct money from workers’ wages (both PAYE and Net CIS) on CITB’s behalf, unless the worker has agreed to it beforehand.
-This is explained in the 1996 Employment Rights Act, which says that:
+Main contractors are not authorised to deduct money from workers’ wages (both PAYE and Net CIS) on CITB’s behalf.

 Passing on the levy

-In December 2011, CITB and our consensus federations issued the following joint statement about passing on the levy:
+In December 2011, CITB and the consensus federations issued the following joint statement about passing on the levy:

 Passing on the levy: joint statement